PoCInnovation/Workshops/software/08.Express/README.md

 We'll need to test those routes, but before let's change the status that sees our route.

-> :bulb: A REST API returns data based on what a client requests, but if a client tries to access data that does not belong to them, or does not exist, our API will not be able to send them what they request.
+> 💡 A REST API returns data based on what a client requests, but if a client tries to access data that does not belong to them, or does not exist, our API will not be able to send them what they request.

-> :bulb: An HTTP code is used to determine the result of a request or to indicate an error to the client.
+> 💡 An HTTP code is used to determine the result of a request or to indicate an error to the client.
 These codes are essential for the proper functioning of HTTP communication services.
 It is therefore essential to properly setup your server to return the codes adapted to the situation.

 Change your route **GET** `/health` to always return the status `200` and always display the message `OK`.